 At the end of the semester, I will drop your lowest in-class exam grade.
-Thus only your three highest in-class exam grades will be counted.
-Note carefully that except for University sanctioned events, there are no excused absences for in-class exams, no make-up exams, and you cannot take an exam early or late.
-I must have documentation of the University sanctioned event before a make-up exam can be scheduled.
-What this means that if you miss an in-class exam, you receive a score of zero on it, regardless of the reason for your missing it.
-I drop your lowest exam score, so you can miss one in-class exam and it will not affect your final grade.
-If you have ANY questions or concerns about this particular policy, please come talk to me and get clarification BEFORE it is too late!
+Only your 3 highest in-class exam grades will be counted.
+If you miss an in-class exam, you will receive a score of zero on it.
+There will be NO make-up exams.
+You cannot take an exam early or late.
+Exceptions will be made ONLY for absences due to University-Sanctioned Events as described in the West Chester University Undergraduate Catalog.
+I MUST have official documentation of the University Sanctioned Event before arrangements can be made to take a missed exam.
+Note carefully that I DO drop your lowest in-class exam score, so you can miss ONE in-class exam (for whatever reason) and it will NOT affect your final grade.
+If you have ANY questions about this particular policy, please come talk to me and get clarification BEFORE it is too late!

-Final Exam: The final exam for this course will be given on Wednesday, December 10 from 10:30 AM- 12:30 PM.
-This is the time scheduled by the University registrar for our final exam.
+Final Exam: The final exam for this course will be given on Wednesday, December 9 from 10:30 AM-12:30 PM.
+This is the time scheduled by the University Registrar for our final exam.
 The final will be cumulative, it is mandatory, and it counts.
 Your final exam grade cannot be counted as your dropped exam score.
 Missing the final exam will result in a zero for the exam unless EXTREME circumstances apply.

 Intellectual Property Statement: The instructor for this course utilizes copyrighted materials under the "Freedom and Innovation Revitalizing United States Entrepreneurship Act of 2007" (Fair Use Act).
 Apart from such copyrighted materials, all other intellectual property associated with this course is owned and copyright protected by the instructor, including, but not limited to, lectures, course discussions, course notes and supplementary materials posted or provided to students authored by the instructor, assessment instruments such as quizzes and exams, and Power Point presentations.
 No recording, copying, storage in a retrieval system, or dissemination in any form, whether electronic or other format, by any means of the intellectual property of the instructor, either in whole or in part, is permitted without the prior written permission of the instructor.
 When such permission is granted, it must specify the utilization of the intellectual property and all such permissions and waivers shall terminate on the last day of finals in the semester in which this course is held.